fiskalizimi/pos-csharp/readme.md

 We have also provided a DLL that is used to digitally sign a string and return a Base64 string of the signature.
 You can utilize it in a C# application using the ```DllImport``` attribute to call the external method from the DLL.
 The DLL exposes a function called ```DigitallySign```, which takes a message and a private key as inputs and returns a digitally signed Base64 string.

-The class ```DllImporter``` shows the interaction with an provided external DLL to perform digital signing of a message which can be a base64 string encoding of protobuf representation of either [PosCoupon](#pos-coupon) or [CitizenCoupon](#citizen-coupon) that is used in [QR Code](#qr-code).
+The class ```DllImporter``` shows the interaction with provided external DLL to perform digital signing of a message which can be a base64 string encoding of protobuf representation of either [PosCoupon](#pos-coupon) or [CitizenCoupon](#citizen-coupon) that is used in [QR Code](#qr-code).

 This is done by importing the ```DigitallySign``` function from a native DLL (named ```"signer"```) using the ```[DllImport]``` attribute,